Study in Germany vs Study in the UK

 Working Part-time

-If you wish to permanently reside in Germany, you can apply for the settlement permit after having stayed and worked in Germany under the EU Blue Card for at least 21-33 months depending on your profession, and have met all the other requirements, including being employed, having paid contributions, and having basic German language proficiency.
+If you want to live permanently in Germany, you can apply for a settlement permit after working for 21 months under the EU Blue Card, provided you meet all other requirements, including German language skills.

 You might also like